nerellapavan/IAC_Samples/README.md

 Scripts - Various scripts and utilities
  - Python -

+  CWLogCleaner.py - Using boto this script will delete cloudwatch logs based on the "prefix" that you input into the code.
+This may be made to be more interactive in the future.
+For now look in the code to see where to enter your cloudwatch log group prefix name.
+This is a useful script when you have multiple loggroups that all start with the same few letters such as "company-name-" where the full og group name might be "company-name-loggroup-number001", "company-name-loggroup-number002", "company-name-loggroup-number003", and so on.

+  ELBLister.py - Describes all of the ELBs in the EAST region and returns just the names.
+More could be added to this to actually do something with those names.

+  MFAChecker.py - Not useful at this time but the plan is to scan for users who are and are not using MFA on their users since AWS doesnt provide a way to enforce this important security rule.

- 	securitygroupinventory.py - Using boto it will run a describe on all security groups and output the data to a output.json file locally.
+ 	SGInventory.py - Using boto it will run a describe on all security groups and output the data to a output.json file locally.
 It will also convert the json to a CSV file.
 The output to the CSV file needs to be cleaned up a bit.